-Front Seat Adjustment
+Manual Front Seat Adjustment

-The adjusting bar is at the front of the seats, near the floor.
-Pull the bar upward to move the seat forward or rearward.
-Release the bar once the seat is in the position desired.
+On models equipped with manual seats, the adjusting bar is located at the front of the seats, near the floor.

+While sitting in the seat, lift up on the bar and move the seat forward or rearward.
+Release the bar once you have reached the desired position.
 Then, using body pressure, move forward and rearward on the seat to be sure that the seat adjusters have latched.

-Front Seat Adjustment
+Front Seat Adjustment Bar